 Lee International Listed by qilin Ransomware Group

-On June 23, 2026, the qilin ransomware group added Lee International to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On June 23, 2026, the qilin ransomware group added Lee International to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates that qilin listed Lee International on its leak portal with samples of stolen data.
 The exact number of people whose information was taken remains unknown.
 Available details show that the exposed material consists of internal company files rather than a structured database of customer records.
 No specific deadline for ransom payment has been publicly confirmed in the initial listing, though ransomware groups routinely set short windows before full data publication.